bezurn004/Obsi-Forge-Apedia/Moves/Combat/_Combat Moves.md

 The gear, companions, and vehicles you bring to bear provide narrative detail for a combat challenge and frame your ability to make moves.
 When you act to achieve your objectives, take these resources into account.
 Some of your combat capabilities might be represented by assets.
 But most are simply an aspect of your character and the situation.
 How are you armed and armored?
 Who stands beside you?
 What tools of war or natural abilities does your foe wield?
 What hazards or advantages does the environment present?
 Weave these elements into the fiction of the scene to create a dramatic, dynamic challenge.

 ## Combat Scale and Difficulty
 Take the relative scale and power of the combatants into account when setting the rank of objectives.
 If you are well-prepared and in a strong position to achieve an objective, set its rank appropriately low.
 If you are outmatched, make it higher.
 A rank of formidable is a good default.
-When you Enter the Fray, adjust it from there to reflect situational advantages or drawbacks.
+When you [[MV_Enter the Fray|Enter The Fray (move)]], adjust it from there to reflect situational advantages or drawbacks.
 Or use multiple objectives to ramp up the complexity and danger of the fight, especially when playing with allies.
-Then, when you must [[Pay the Price]] during combat, the cost should reinforce the danger of the situation and the relative power of your foes.
+Then, when you must [[MV_Pay the Price|Pay the Price (move)]] during combat, the cost should reinforce the danger of the situation and the relative power of your foes.

 In some cases, the scale of a foe will make direct assaults or defenses impossible.
 Your pistol is harmless against a titanic beast.
-Your SNUB FIGHTER is a minor nuisance against a massive dreadnought.
+Your [[AST_Snub Fighter|Snub Fighter (asset)]] is a minor nuisance against a massive dreadnought.
 Remember: fiction first.
 If you aren’t in a position to take an action, envision another approach.
-If all else fails, you may need to [[Face Defeat]].
+If all else fails, you may need to [[MV_Face Defeat|Face Defeat (move)]].

 ## Battle Stations!
 The combat moves can depict any scale of action-oriented conflict—even the clash of mighty starships.
-If you are playing solo and at the helm of your STARSHIP or a support vehicle, you fly and fight independently.
+If you are playing solo and at the helm of your [[AST_Starship|Starship (asset)]] or a support vehicle, you fly and fight independently.
 In co-op and guided play, you and your allies work together to survive.

 There are no strict shipboard combat roles in Starforged.
 You’ll react to threats and take action as appropriate to your character’s nature and capabilities.
-But this doesn’t mean a character who serves as a HEALER is stuck waiting for a patient in the medical bay.
+But this doesn’t mean a character who serves as a [[AST_Healer|Healer (asset)]] is stuck waiting for a patient in the medical bay.
 On a ship with a small crew, everyone is expected to lend a hand in a crisis.
 Get in a gun turret.
 Operate the sensor console.
 Rush through smoke-filled corridors to put out a fire.
 You are broadly capable and can assist outside your specialties.

 To create a more exciting and involving shipboard combat challenge, let the narrative twists and turns of the fight create predicaments and opportunities for the crew.
 Here are some examples of shipboard combat tasks for co-op and guided play.
 In solo play, you may need to jump between or prioritize actions.
 - Command: Coordinate, make plans, provide motivation or comfort